marionzr/nzr.snapshot.xunit.extensions/README.md

 [SnapshotFolder("FolderName", excludeClassName: true)]
 ```

-## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Contributing

 We welcome contributions!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.
 Please ensure that your code passes all tests and includes relevant documentation for new features or changes.